danielsiwiec/dansiwiec.com/src/pages/software/2018-07-17-implementing-fhir-api/index.md

 - api
 - rest
 title: Implementing a FHIR healthcare API
+excerpt: "After decades of complex and unstable healthcare standards for data exchange, there's finally a break in the clouds.
+Learn about my experiences from implementing FHIR - a new HL7 standard and challenges I've encountered"
 ---

 I've spent the last 10 months working with a major healthcare company in the US, helping rewrite their API platform, to conform with a new healthcare standard - FHIR.
 Here's some of the observations I've made over the course of this time, regarding this standard and it's implementation.